 Kosher dill pickles tread a delicate balance between sweet and sour, juicy and crunchy.
 They also have a briny taste that’s full of salt, sweet dill and usually garlic.
 With so many flavor factors and dozens of brands to choose from, it can be difficult to decide what to buy.
 So I stepped up to find the best brand of dill pickles.
 I wanted to find one that would be perfect to pair with my pickle-and-cheese sandwiches or Chicago-style hot dogs.

 I wrangled up a group of people who, like me, were picky about their pickles.
-Together, we taste tested the top 5 supermarket brands side-by-side.
-After stripping the labels from their pickles, we judged the following: texture, appearance and (most important) flavor.
-Read on to find out which pickle prevailed.
+Together, we taste tested the 5 popular supermarket brands side-by-side to see which tasted best.
+After stripping the labels from the pickles, we judged the following: texture, appearance and (most important) flavor.
+Read on to find our top picks.

 Average rating: 6/10